 So, after reading this article, let us know what you think – will Bitcoin go up again?

 The information provided in the Paybis web site is provided for informational purposes only.
 The materials are general in nature; they are not offered as advice on a particular matter and should not be relied on as such.
-Use of this Web site does not constitute a legal contract or consulting relationship between Paybis and any person or entity.
+The use of this website does not constitute a legal contract or consulting relationship between Paybis and any person or entity.

 Although every reasonable effort is made to present current and accurate information, Paybis makes no guarantees of any kind and reserves the right to change the content of this site at any time without prior notice.